ZWerduex/wxord/README.md

 - Customizable character sets using the UI
 - Export and import sets of characters (yours or shared ones)
 - Export and import UI language files
+- Make a cool UI
+- Add the possibility to save generated words (like `Séodès` or `Talledra`, I like those words)

 Actually, you can change the charset used by tweaking directly the JSON file in the `charsets` folder.
 More information about this in the [documentation](doc/doc.md).